-Info about new solutions (57%) Info about trends, possibilities and features (52%) New insights about hearing and implications (47%) Invitation to free consultation, hearing test and/or trial (45%) Access to a self diagnostic tool to check their hearing from time to time (48%) User stories and testimonials (24%) This indicates that first time users want to keep the dialog open with hearing care professionals.
+Info about trends, possibilities and features (52%) New insights about hearing and implications (47%) Invitation to free consultation, hearing test and/or trial (45%) Access to a self diagnostic tool to check their hearing from time to time (48%) User stories and testimonials (24%) Info about new solutions (57%) This indicates that first time users want to keep the dialog open with hearing care professionals.
 A regular mail program would be an effective tool to keep people in the "time for hearing" loop.
-Approx. 75% of respondents use the Internet to search for healthcare-related information Facts about hearing Here you can learn about the ear and its vital role in hearing Consequences of an untreated hearing loss
+Approx. 75% of respondents use the Internet to search for healthcare-related information Facts about hearing

-The consequences of a hearing loss can be split into three categories: physical, physiological and social, and they all may have an effect on how you live your life.
-Learn about Ask an expert or other
+Here you can learn about the ear and its vital role in hearing The consequences of a hearing loss can be split into three categories: physical, physiological and social, and they all may have an effect on how you live your life.
+Learn about the consequences here.

 Do you have questions about hearing loss - or do you want to help others. who may have?
-Share your thoughts and read what others have to say about life with a hearing loss.
-User stories
+Share your thoughts and read what others have to sav about life with a hearing loss.

 Suffering from hearing loss can have different effects.
-Here you can read about 10 people who liberated themselves from the effects of their Test your hearing
+Here you can read about 10 people who liberated themselves from the effects of their hearing loss.

 1 out of 10 people need a hearing instrument.
 You could be one of them.
-Get your hearing tested today and find out if you can improve your Relevant information prior to a appointment: Information about hearing, symptoms, what to be aware off etc. (48%) A self diagnostic tool to check my hearing (48%) Overview of possibilities and solutions (36%) Possibility to interact with a professional (31%)
+Get your hearing tested today and find out if you can improve your hearing Relevant information prior to a appointment:

+Information about hearing, symptoms, what to be aware off etc. (48%) A self diagnostic tool to check my hearing (48%) Overview of possibilities and solutions (36%) Possibility to interact with a professional (31%)